-MNGT-393 Business Policy, 3 cr.
+MNGT-393 Strategic Management, 3 cr.
 This advanced capstone course involves the study of the concepts and techniques of determining strategies and operational policies of business organizations.
 Primarily through the use of cases, students are exposed to theories of business policy, business environment, and the impact of different policy making scenario on selected functions of the business organization.
-Prereq.:Must have applied for graduation, be in final University semester prior to graduation.
+Prereq.: Must have applied for graduation, be in final University semester prior to graduation,

-completed ALL Business and Management Core Courses, met ALL graduation requirements, including GPA requirements, and have a minimum cumulative GPA and major GPA of 2.50 at the time of registration.
+Must have applied for graduation, be in final University semester prior to graduation, completed ALL Business and Management Core Courses, met ALL graduation requirements, including GPA requirements, and have a minimum cumulative GPA and major GPA of 2.50 at the time of registration.